Quantum Vision Transformers: Quantum Transformers

-The second step of the attention mechanism is the interaction between patches.
-We define parametrised quantum circuits to learn the attention coefficients $A_{ij}$ by performing the linear-algebraic operation $x_i ^TW x_j$ for a trainable orthogonal matrix $W$ and all pairs of patches $x_i$ and $x_j$.
-After that, a simple non linearity is applied to obtain each output $y_i$.
+The second component of the classical attention layer is the interaction between patches (Fig.\ref{fig:tranformerAttention}) where the attention coefficients $A_{ij} = \mathbf{x}_i^T \mathbf{W} \mathbf{x}_j $ is trained by performing $\mathbf{x}_i^T\mathbf{W} \mathbf{x}_j$ for a trainable orthogonal matrix $\mathbf{W}$ and all pairs of patches $\mathbf{x}_i$ and $\mathbf{x}_j$.
+After that, a non-linearity, for example softmax, is applied to obtain each output $\mathbf{y}_i$.
+Three different approaches for implementing the quantum attention layer are introduced in the next sections, listed in the order of increasing complexity in terms of quantum resource requirement, which reflect the degree to which quantum circuits are leveraged to replace the attention layer.
+A comparison between these different quantum methods is provided in Table \ref{table:quantum_transformer_comparison}, which is applicable to both training and inference.

-The two steps of the attention mechanism described above can be applied with separate quantum circuits.
-In addition, a global quantum attention mechanism is also defined for forward inference after the matrices $V$ and $W$ have been trained.
-For this, a quantum data loader for matrices is used, where for each patch of the input, the entire matrix whose rows are the patches re-scaled by the attention weights are loaded.
-Once all patches are loaded in this attention-weighted superposition, the quantum circuit that applies $V$ on a patch is applied to provide a quantum version of an attention mechanism from which the classical output of the layer can be extracted (see also Section \ref{sec:quantum_direct_attention}).

-In Section \ref{sec:compound_transformers}, a second approach is described that is a more natively quantum version of a transformer.
-This architecture is termed a Compound Transformer, since it uses quantum layers that perform a linear algebraic operation that multiplies the input with a trainable second-order compound matrix.
-The main idea is that all patches are loaded in superposition, and then a trainable orthogonal matrix is applied that gives different attention to each patch with different trainable weights, as is done in a classical transformer.